Henry Redhead Yorke: Early life and education

 Henry Redhead was born in 1772 and brought up in Barbuda, in the eastern Caribbean, to a mother who was a freed slave from Barbuda and a father who was an Antiguan slave and plantation owner, an agent for the Codrington family, managing their slaveholding estates on the island.
-In 1771, Samuel Redhead (1704-1785) had purchased Sarah Bullock's (c.1745–1801) freedom from Sir William Codrington.
+In 1771, Samuel Redhead (1704–1785) had purchased Sarah Bullock's (c.1745–1801) freedom from Sir William Codrington.
 Henry had three full siblings, Jane, Joseph and Sarah Ann who lived in a house built by their father in Barbuda.
 His father's much earlier marriage to Anne Crump (d.
 1742) had produced five children.

 Henry was taken to England by his father in 1778, and raised at Little Eaton, in Derbyshire.
 His mother and siblings followed the next year and the family lived in Bennet Street, Blackfriars until Samuel Redhead's death in 1785.

 Henry and his brother Joseph inherited £1500 each, and a tenement in St John's, Antigua in their father's will, ensuring them a private income based on enslavement.
 In 1787 his mother Sarah Bullock remarried to a linen draper named Edward Henstock.

-In 1788 Redhead was began his university studies at Corpus Christi College, Cambridge.
+In 1788 Redhead began his university studies at Corpus Christi College, Cambridge.
 His brother Joseph joined him the following year.
 Redhead joined the Inner Temple in April 1790, but was not called to the bar until 29 November 1811 due to his political aspirations.
 Both brothers joined the Whig Club in 1790.